edwardlavender/flapper_sim/README.md

             results from the analyses of these simulated data are stored, is also set up;

-      - `sim_analyse.R` analyses the simulated movement path(s) and
-        methods for examining emergent patterns of space use.

       - `sim_workhorse.R` provides methods for implementing the `flapper` family of algorithms to simulated data.